GLOBAL MARKETS-Shares, dollar drop on Fed tapering uncertainty

 By Leah Schnurr

-NEW YORK, Aug 7 (Reuters) - The dollar fell to a 7-week low against the yen on Wednesday while U.S. and European stocks waned as investors mulled when the Federal Reserve may start to remove the massive stimulus it has injected into the economy and markets.
+NEW YORK, Aug 7 (Reuters) - The dollar fell to a seven-week low on Wednesday while U.S. and European stocks waned as investors mulled when the Federal Reserve may start to remove the massive stimulus it has injected into the economy and markets.

 “Market participants are currently observing a situation where the data suggests a better economic outcome than they expected just a month or two ago,” said Bob Lynch, head of G10 FX strategy for the Americas at HSBC in New York.